On feminism… To be or not to be?

-I think for instance a lot of feminist literature such as ‘the second sex’ or ‘the female eunuch’ which are considered bibles in the feminist movement, are outdated and no longer relevant.
-They have already changed the society which we live in.
+I think for instance a lot of feminist literature such as ‘the second sex’ or ‘the female eunuch’ which are considered bibles in the feminist movement, is outdated and no longer relevant.
+They have already changed the society in which we live in.

 we are empowered and yet feminists like to point out that we’re not.
 So why push that idea onto young females?
 Why are we still told that we’re not equal?

 I certainly see myself as equal to a man.
 I am equal to everybody.
 That is called self-respect.
 I don’t think I’m better or worse, just simply equal.